paddlesteamer/Annoying-Mute-Line/README.md

 ## Usage

 You can use this plugin with any LADSPA host.
-If you haven't installed the plugin, you may be need add the directory that contains `mute.so` to `LADSPA_PATH`:
+If you haven't installed the plugin, you may need to add the directory that contains `mute.so` to `LADSPA_PATH`:

 ```sh
 export LADSPA_PATH=.